walkabilly/promotion_tenure/teaching.md

 ![](teaching_files/figure-html/unnamed-chunk-2-1.png)<!-- -->![](teaching_files/figure-html/unnamed-chunk-2-2.png)<!-- -->![](teaching_files/figure-html/unnamed-chunk-2-3.png)<!-- -->![](teaching_files/figure-html/unnamed-chunk-2-4.png)<!-- -->![](teaching_files/figure-html/unnamed-chunk-2-5.png)<!-- -->

 ### <span style="color:#81112c">Comments from HKR 3400 Winter 2018</span>

 Fuller, Daniel - HKR 3400 (crn: 88389)
 Q 14 = If you had to select the best aspects of this course, what would they be?
 Q 15 = What aspects of this course could be improved and how could they be improved?
-Q 26 = Instructor requested feedback (if applicable) Q_No Comments
+Q 26 = Instructor requested feedback (if applicable)

 | Q  |  Comment |
 |----|---------------------------------------------------------------------------|